isomerpages/moe-northbrookssec/_admissions/2026 Sec One Posting Matters/FAQs.md

 <summary><strong>7.
 How many sets of school uniform/PE attire should we purchase?</strong>&nbsp;&nbsp;</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>It is recommended that each student should have at least 2 set of full
-uniform, 3 sets of PE attire (T shirt and PE shorts) and 3 school pants/ skirts.&nbsp;</p>
+uniform, 3 sets of PE attire (T shirts and PE shorts) and 3 school pants/ skirts.&nbsp;</p>
 </div>
 </details>